eclipse-sumo/sumo/docs/web/docs/Simulation/Bluetooth.md

-[sumo](../sumo.md) supports the simulation of wireless onboard devices to facilitate a sensor mechanism which relies on the detection of radio signals (usually bluetooth or WLAN) emitted by the vehicle.
+[sumo](../sumo.md) supports the simulation of wireless onboard devices to facilitate a sensor mechanism which relies on the detection of radio signals (usually Bluetooth or WLAN) emitted by the vehicle.
 Every vehicle can act as a sender and/or a receiving device.
 The parameters of the detection (e.g. the range and detection probability) can be configured and a log of the detection events can be written.
 It